How To Clean Car Pedals and Footrest? Quick and Easy Way

-The reason why you should do it because all the dirt from the pedals will fall to the car carpet, and you have to prevent it.
+The reason why you should do it is that all the dirt from the pedals will fall onto the car carpet, and you have to prevent it.

 By placing a microfiber towel on the car carpet, you’ll prevent it from becoming dirty again.

-Dilute the APC and spray it on the pedals and the footrest.
-I usually dilute it at 1:20, which is enough strong mixture to clean pedals.
+Dilute the all-purpose cleaner and spray it on the pedals and the footrest.
+I usually dilute it at 1:20, which is enough strong mixture to clean the pedals.

-Make sure to thoroughly spray the APC on them and let them sit for a minute or two.
+Make sure to thoroughly spray the APC on them and let it sit for a minute or two.
 That way, you’ll allow the solution to start working.

-Now it’s time to agitate pedals and footrest with the brush.
-If you don’t have a brush, you can also use a toothbrush from your toilet.
+Now it’s time to agitate the pedals and footrest with the brush.
+If you don’t have a detailing brush, you can also use a toothbrush from your toilet.
 It’ll do the job.